The Case for Creative Aging

 For this grant opportunity, older adults are defined as individuals sixty (60) years old and above in age.

-Funded projects must take place between August 1, 2021 and June 15, 2022 under a grant contract with the State of Tennessee, Tennessee Arts Commission.
+Funded projects must take place between July 1, 2022 and August 15, 2022 under a grant contract with the State of Tennessee, Tennessee Arts Commission.

 The Tennessee Arts Commission reserves the right to deny or withhold, in whole or in part, public funds for projects, programs, or other activities deemed inappropriate by the Tennessee Arts Commission.